mateuszdw/etsy-shop-clone/README.md

-Etsy Clone Shop (open source)
+Etsy Shop Clone (open source)
 ========================

-This App copy your existing Etsy Shop (etsy.com) in minutes using Etsy Api.
+This App copy your existing Etsy (etsy.com) shop in minutes using Etsy Api.
-Etsy Shop on custom domain is usefull, when you need better control over adwords campaign or other marketing actions.
+Etsy shop on custom domain is usefull, when you need better control over adwords campaign or other marketing actions.

 This App use memcached only, no database needed.